airpwn/pokemon-go/README.md

 ```
 $auth = (new \DrDelay\PokemonGo\Auth\PtcAuth())
     ->setCredentials('PTCUser', 'PTCPass');
+// Check the folder ./src/Auth for more Auth implementations

 $client = (new \DrDelay\PokemonGo\Client())
     ->setCache(...) // Any PSR-6 compliant cache (Optional for Ptc, necessary for Google, recommended always)